 We work with businesses that provide solar-powered electricity to schools as well as companies building and installing improved institutional cookstoves in school kitchens.

-In Uganda, Energy 4 Impact works with 12 manufacturers who provide certified, high-quality cookstoves to schools.
-They have installed cookstoves in 515 schools, benefiting 204,170 students and staff, who can now enjoy properly cooked meals and a smoke-free environment.
-The schools are able to save up to 60% of the cost of firewood - money that can be spent on books and equipment to improve learning conditions.
+In Uganda, Energy 4 Impact worked with manufacturers who provide certified, high-quality cookstoves to schools.
+They have installed cookstoves in nearly 800 schools, benefiting 500,000 students and staff, who can now enjoy properly cooked meals and a smoke-free environment.
+The schools are able to save 50% of the cost of firewood - money that can be spent on books and equipment to improve learning conditions.